CodeRancher/CodeRancher.github.io/blog/entry-001-introduce_oanda_project.md

 ## Scott's Rule #2: *Focus on ways to decrease your loss, not increase your win.*

 Once a basic trading technique has been selected (primary patterns), it is time to find reactionary patterns in the data.
-These ractionary patterns may show up before, during, or after important points in the primary pattern.
+These reactionary patterns may show up before, during, or after important points in the primary pattern.
 If the success of the reactionary pattern can be quantified then either including or excluding it will improve your success rate.

-Finding these reactionary patterns requires a lot of analysis/reanalysis while tweeking constants.
+Finding these reactionary patterns requires a lot of analysis/reanalysis while tweaking constants.
 This is another reason why I am working on my trading software.
-I want control of all the data so that I can porform as much research as necessary (including machine learning in the future) to find these patterns.
+I want control of all the data so that I can perform as much research as necessary (including machine learning in the future) to find these patterns.

 ***